Fundamentals of Co-Design

 Payment options

-Register directly via Humanitix to pay via credit card or request an invoice in AUD.
-International participants can contact the team to request an invoice free of GST in another currency if based outside of Australia.
+Register directly via Humanitix to pay via credit card.
+International participants can contact the team to request an invoice free of GST if based outside of Australia.
 Learn more about our payment options.

 Scholarships